 This report, VOLUME II is a compilation of the INVENTORY OF EXISTING CONDITIONS of Kittery's resources.
 It is a "snapshot" in time and represents the conditions and plans for the future that were able to be determined at the time of writing.
 This document is an appendix to the Comprehensive Plan.
 It contains:

-• A series of Summary Sheets, they are a summary of the key points of each of the topic area chapters.
+- A series of Summary Sheets, they are a summary of the key points of each of the topic area chapters. - the complete inventory of the town's resources and an assessment of the existing conditions

 COMPREHENSIVE PLAN TOPIC AREAS